freedom12321/kiro-competition/README.md

 ## 🤝 Contributing

 We welcome contributions!
-Please see our contributing guidelines for details on:
+See `CONTRIBUTING.md` for details on:

 - Code style and standards
 - Testing requirements